deepanshu-yadav3245/DevOps-Journey-/Tools/gitbash/README.md

 ## 🚀 Why I Used Git Bash?

-- To practice basic Linux commands
+- To practice basic Linux commands.
 - To use Git version control locally.
 - To run shell commands without installing full Linux.
 - To interact with GitHub using terminal.